America's longest-running football/soccer publication, Soccer America, has reviewed 'Rock n Roll Soccer'. Here's Mike Woitalla's full appraisal:

 News and reviews of Rock n Roll Soccer

 ROCK N ROLL SOCCER: The Short Life and Fast Times of the North American Soccer League, by Ian Plenderleith.
 This is the blog to back the book hailed as "fantastic" by Danny Kelly on Talksport Radio, and described as a "vividly entertaining history of the league" in the Independent on Sunday.
 In the US, Booklist described it as "a gift to US soccer fans".
-The UK paperback edition published by Icon Books is now available here for just £8.99, while the North America edition published by Thomas Dunne Books can be found here.
+The UK paperback edition published by Icon Books is now available here for just £8.99, while the North America edition published by St. Martin's Press/Thomas Dunne Books can be found here for $11.98.
 Thank you.